Saturday, May 7, 2011

 1978: Donny Osmond was married at the age of 21 to his wife Debra.

-1982: Casablanca Records founder Neil Bogart died of cancer at the age of 39.
+1982: Casablanca Records founder Neil Bogart died of cancer at the age of 39 in Los Angeles.

 1982: "Shanghai Breezes" by John Denver led the way on the Adult Contemporary chart.

-1982: "Chariots of Fire" from Vangelis reached #1 in its 22nd week on the chart.
-Only four #1 songs in rock history took longer to get to #1.
+1982: "Chariots Of Fire" from Vangelis reached #1 in its 22nd week on the chart.
+Only seven #1 songs in rock history took longer to get to #1.

 1993: Mark Knopfler received an honorary degree from the University of Newcastle upon Tyne, England.